amrishparmar/CS50x-CryptoPlus/README.md

 * SHA-2 (SHA-256, SHA-512)
 * SHA-3

-Additionally I created as part of the original submission can be found at: https://youtu.be/gh1LhD_goqQ
+Additionally, a video demonstration that I created as part of the original submission can be found at: https://youtu.be/gh1LhD_goqQ